montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

 The SceneView component is part of the <a href="https://github.com/fabrobinet/mjs-volume" target="_blank">mjs-volume</a> module maintained by Fabrice Robinet.
 The component is designed to help front-end web developers and designers build interactive 3D experiences in the browser using their existing HTML, CSS, and JavaScript skills.
 Using the component, you can:

-* Integrate a 3D scene in a MontageJS web application.
+* Integrate a 3D scene in a Mod web application.
 * Manipulate individual elements of a 3D scene using CSS.
 * Animate elements of a 3D scene using the same method that you would use to perform CSS transitions.